Improving Online Resources For Educators

 User Survey, Round 2 : Paraeducator Research Survey

+This survey focused specifically on paraeducators real working experiences.
+It was important to the client to find out if the PESB website serves as an accurate resource that meets their needs, and how the information provided on the website affects their work.
 We asked them 11 scenario based questions, ranging from professional, in- classroom situations to personal experience and they were encouraged to be as candid as possible.

 Challenges with Acronyms and Technical Terms